 It’s time for another discounting debate!
-In a blog from our archives, we look at how using email remarketing incentives could end up doing more harm than good.
+In a blog from our archives, we look at how using incentives in cart abandonment emails could end up doing more harm than good.

 Price is one of the main reasons a customer may choose not to purchase a product online.